OpenMDAO/dymos/docs/source/examples/ssto_moon_linear_tangent.rst

 ==============================================

 The following example implements a minimum time, single-stage to orbit ascent problem for launching from the lunar surface.
-This example assumes constant acceleration and a rectilinear gravity field.
-Unlike the previous lunar ascent example, here we use knowledge of the solution to simplify the optimization.
+Unlike the SSTO Lunar Ascent example, here we use knowledge of the solution to simplify the optimization.

 Instead of optimizing the thrust angle at any point in time as a dynamic control, we use our